jkalleberg/DV-TrioTrain/docs/getting-started/walk-through.md

 * the default human model
 * the WGS.AF human model

-All the steps to download these intermediate data are contained in a single script, which [you can view on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/setup/download_models.sh)
+All the steps to download these data are contained in a single script, which [you can view on Github.](https://github.com/jkalleberg/DV-TrioTrain/blob/bac33c732065fa7fa1e92097e8f31da383261f4f/scripts/setup/download_models.sh)

 Run the following at the command line: